-Today we boated in the rain through our last section of the Erie Canal, turned right at “Three Rivers”, and cruised the entire Oswego Canal north to the city of Oswego on the shores of Lake Ontario.
+Today we boated in the rain through our last section of the Erie Canal, turned right at “Three Rivers” and cruised the Oswego Canal north to the city of Oswego on the shore of Lake Ontario.

 Rhonda has become a pro using lines or cables to keep R&R at the lock wall despite wind and turbulence.
-Today’s 8 locks dropped us a total of 118 feet.
+Our first set of Erie Canal locks lifted us to Upstate New York mountain heights; today’s eight Oswego Canal locks dropped us 118 feet.

 It felt good/familiar to see the “Big Lake” at the mouth of the Oswego River.
 Tomorrow we plan to enter Lake Ontario and head west toward Rochester or maybe beyond, taking advantage of low wind and waves.